 One week prior to the U.S. Department of Transportation's announcement that it is adding opioids to commercial driver drug screening, student transporters received the latest information outlining new federal mandates for entry-level school bus driver training.

 The update on commercial driver drug testing was announced on Tuesday.
-The DOT explained that employees will also be tested for four semi-synthetic opioids: Hydrocodone, hydromorphone, oxymorphone and oxycodone.
+The DOT explained that as of Jan.
+1, 2018 employees will also be tested for four semi-synthetic opioids: Hydrocodone, hydromorphone, oxymorphone and oxycodone.
 “The ability to test for a broader range of opioids will advance transportation safety significantly and provide another deterrence to opioid abuse, which will better protect the public and ultimately save lives,” said Transportation Secretary Elaine L. Chao.

 Meanwhile, the much anticipated Entry-Level Driver Training rule goes into effect Feb.
 7, 2020.
 It mandates for the first time certain minimum training for individuals looking to get or upgrade to a Class A or Class B commercial driver’s license, or a hazardous materials, passenger or school bus endorsement.
 Tom Yager, chief of the Federal Motor Carrier Safety Administration’s Driver and Carrier Operations Division, presented the information at the annual National Association of State Directors of Pupil Transportation Services conference in Columbus, Ohio.